codefordenver/partner-finder/README.md

     git clone <git-repo-name>
     ```
 ## Running the app locally
-1. Install Docker and Docker-compose
+1. Install Docker and Docker-compose.
-1. Install node
-1. Install node dependencies:
-    - `cd` to `frontend/
-1. Run the rest api and database in docker containers:
+1. Run the database, api, and frontend in docker containers using compose.
     ```bash
     docker-compose up --build -d
     ```